 For those releases that have at least one requirement task associated with them, they will display a block graph that illustrates the relative numbers of task that are on-schedule (green), late-starting (yellow), late-finishing (red) or just not-started (grey).
 These values are weighted by the effort of the task, so that larger, more complex tasks will be change the graph more than the smaller tasks.
 To determine the exact task progress information, position the mouse pointer over the bar-chart and the number of associated tasks, along with the details of how many are in each status will be displayed as a "tooltip".

 Clicking on a release's hyperlink will take you to the release details page for the item in question.

 Read about how to create and manage filters.

-Once the new release has been inserted, the item is switched to "Edit" mode so that you can change the default name, active flag, version number and creator.
+Once the new release has been inserted, the item is switched to "Edit" mode so you can change its name, version number or other information.

 Clicking on the "Delete" button deletes all the releases whose check-boxes have been selected.
 If any of the releases have child releases/sprint, then the child releases and sprints are also deleted.

 Clicking on the "Indent" button indents all the releases whose check-boxes have been selected.
 Note: you cannot indent a release or sprint if it is below a sprint, as sprints are not allowed to have child items.